open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/index.rst

 * Sky coordinates should be called ``RA``, ``DEC``, ``GLON``, ``GLAT``, ``ALT``, ``AZ``.
 * Field of view coordinates ``DETX``, ``DETY`` or ``THETA``, ``PHI`` for offset and azimuth angle in the field of view.
 * Offset wrt. the source position should be called ``RAD`` (this is what the OGIP PSF formats use).

+The IRF format specs mention a recommended axis format and axis units.
+But tools should not depend on this and instead:
+* Use the axis order specified by the ``CREF`` header keyword (see :ref:`fits-arrays-bintable-hdu`)
+* Use the axis unit specifiec by the ``CUNIT`` header keywords (see :ref:`fits-arrays-bintable-hdu`)

 Specific IRFs
 -------------